pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 # Introduction to Forms

-It may seem strange, but many types of user interactions on the web are through forms.
+Many types of user interactions on the web are through forms.
 For example, you're working with forms whenever you search on YouTube, purchase a product from your favorite online store, or submit a post to your favorite social media site.

-In this lesson, you'll learn the basics behind building forms with HTML.
-You will not yet know how to use the inputted data -- that will be for a later lesson!
+In this lesson, you'll learn the basics behind building forms with HTML and capturing the input.

 ## Learning Objectives